Published March 16, 2026 | Updated March 16, 2026

 Charlottetown Neighbourhoods at a Glance

 Charlottetown has a mix of established neighbourhoods and growing residential areas.
-Here are a few that buyers commonly ask about:
+A few locations buyers commonly ask about include:

-• Downtown / Waterfront: Walkable, historic feel, close to restaurants, shops, and trails.
+• Downtown / Waterfront: Walkable, historic, close to restaurants, shops, trails, and the harbour.

-• Brighton & Victoria Park area: Mature streets, classic character, close to green space.
+• Brighton and Victoria Park area: Mature streets, classic homes, green space, and a well-established feel.

-• Sherwood: Popular family area with schools, parks, and everyday convenience.
+• Sherwood: A practical family area with schools, parks, and good everyday convenience.

 Schools, Healthcare, and Everyday Amenities

-If you’re relocating, it can also help to compare Charlottetown with other nearby communities based on lifestyle and commute preferences.
+If you’re relocating, it can be helpful to compare Charlottetown with nearby communities as well.
+Some buyers prefer to live just outside the city and commute in, depending on budget and lifestyle preferences.

 Local Tips for Buyers

-• Match the neighbourhood to your lifestyle: Walkability vs. newer subdivisions is a common tradeoff.
+• Match the area to your lifestyle: Walkability, school access, and newer subdivisions each offer something different.

 If you’re planning to view homes in person, keep an eye on weekly open houses as they pop up.
 Browse PEI open houses.